Skip to content

 All submissions will be made through the online portal at www.sssreligion.org.
 Please indicate the

 type of submission (e.g., individual paper, session, discussion panel or book panel) and whether it is a better fit for SSSR or RRA.
-Please contact SSSR program chair, Evan Stewart (program@sssreligion.org) or RRA program chair, Audra Dugandzic at programchair@rraweb.org with any questions.
+Please contact SSSR program chairs, Landon Schnabel (schnabel@cornell.edu) and Eman Abdelhadi (abdelhadi@uchicago.edu) or RRA program chair, Audra Dugandzic at programchair@rraweb.org with any questions.

 ANNUAL MEETING PRESENTATION FORMATS